Drainage density: The Caineville Badlands

 The range of drainage densities in the Caineville Badlands illustrates the complicated nature of drainage densities in low-precipitation environments.
 In a study on the region, Alan Howard (1996) found that the effect of increasing relief angles in different basins did not have a constant effect on the drainage density.
 For regions of relatively low relief, drainage density and relief are positively correlated.
-This occurs until a threshold is reached at a higher relief ratio, when increase the slope ratio is accompanied by a decrease in drainage density.
+This occurs until a threshold is reached at a higher relief ratio, when an increase the slope ratio is accompanied by a decrease in drainage density.
 This is interpreted by Howard to be a result of the critical source area needed to support a channel increasing.
 At a higher slope, the erosion is faster and more efficiently funneled through fewer channels.
 The smaller number of channels results in a smaller drainage density for the basin.